muratk3n/thirdwave/en/README.md

 ---

 AFAIK carbon capture works; last I heard abt it was from [Dr. Finkel](2019/01/carboncapture.md), a.k.a Oz Chief Scientist.

-Have doubts?
-Ax Finkel.
+Have questions?
+Ask Finkel.

 ---